About the Journal

 From 2010-2013, Professor Veronica Arbon based at Deakin University, and in 2013 the University of Adelaide was responsible for the publishing duties for the Journal.
 The 2010 theme, “Indigenous Voices, Indigenous Research” was the sixth issue, and drew on ancient local knowledge and how the journey of research is not only about healing and empowerment but also about restoration of Indigenous sovereignty, and service.
 The 2011 theme, “Elders and Knowledgeable Others in Higher Education” presented articles that addressed matters ranging from institutional change to the importance of acknowledging Indigenous knowledge holders and Indigenous approaches to conducting research in higher learning spaces, and not just in academia.
 The 2012 theme, “Indigenous Youth, Change and Sustainability”, drew papers from the inaugural WINHEC Research Conference in Taiwan as well as other papers that were not presented.
 And, the 2013 theme, “Global Indigenous Leadership” showcased how Indigenous leadership is inextricably linked to Indigenous values, histories and ways of knowing.

-In 2015, Dr Marit Henriksen and Máren Palismaa based at Sami University of Applied Sciences in Kautokeino, Norway took over the publication of the Journal and in collaboration with the World Indigenous Research Alliance (WIRA, aka Research and Journal Working Group), established in 2014 WINHEC AGM at the University of Hawaii, West O’ahu, Hawaii) worked on finding ways to bring the reinvigorate and breath new life back into the purpose of the journal.
+In 2015, Dr Marit Henriksen and Máren Palismaa based at Sami University of Applied Sciences in Kautokeino, Norway took over the publishing duties of the Journal, and in collaboration with the World Indigenous Research Alliance (WIRA, aka Research and Journal Working Group), established in 2014 WINHEC AGM at the University of Hawaii, West O’ahu, Hawaii) worked on finding ways to bring the reinvigorate and breath new life back into the purpose of the journal.

 In 2017, Dr. Peter Anderson from Monash University (who has since moved to Queensland University of Technology in 2017) in Melbourne, Australia took over the publication duties of the Journal.
 The 2017 theme, “Indigenous Voices, Indigenous Aspirations” created the space for contributors to be future-focused, and to contribute research that has helped to move Indigenous research forward in the areas of language revitalization, land-based development, teaching and curriculum, as well as graduate studies.
 Special guest editors, Dr. Paul Whitinui and Dr. Onowa McIvor were invited to oversee the 2017 issue which was officially published in March, 2018.